wesreisz/platform-engineering-workshop/module3-developer-control-plane/flux-workshop.md

 Create webhook in gitea

 Run the following command and make a note of the webhook receiver ip.
-We will give this to gitea in the webhook:
+We will give this to gitea when we create the webhook:

 ``` bash
 kubectl get svc -n flux-system
 ```

+ip = *add here*

 Go back to your Gitea window and click on the react-application repo.
 Click settings and then click webhooks.
 Click create a new webhook and enter the webhook and the address of the webhook receiver.
 It should look something like this: